 They can be useful, but are probably a bad idea if you’re dealing with cooked oysters.

-A Geography of Oysters: The Connoisseur’s Guide to Oyster Eating in North America, $10.80 on Amazon
+A Geography of Oysters: The Connoisseur’s Guide to Oyster Eating in North America, $9.99+ from Amazon

 James Beard Award-winning author Rowan Jacobsen's first book about oysters is well worth a read even if you're still not sure about eating them.

-The Essential Oyster: A Salty Appreciation of Taste and Temptation, $18.59 on Amazon
+The Essential Oyster: A Salty Appreciation of Taste and Temptation, $24.88 from Amazon

 The author's second book on the subject is a fine follow-up if you just can't get enough.